google/osv.dev/docs/api/post-v1-determineversion.md

 {:toc}
 </details>

+## Overview

+There are a few things you should know before using this API endpoint.

-## Experimental endpoint
+### Experimental endpoint

-As this is an experimental feature, we would love to hear about your experience using it.
+This API endpoint is still considered experimental.
+We would value any and all feedback.
 If you give this a try, please consider [opening an issue](https://github.com/google/osv.dev/issues/new) and letting us know about any pain points or highlights.

-## Purpose
+### Purpose
 The purpose of the endpoint is to help determine the package and version of a given C/C++ library.
-This is difficult because there is not a centralized package manager within the ecosystem.
+This is not as straightforward of a process compared to other ecosystems, because there is not a centralized package manager for C/C++.
 This API endpoint helps bridge that gap.
 Once you have the likely version, you can use [POST v1/query](post-v1-query.md) or [POST v1/queryset](post-v1-queryset.md) to search for vulnerabilities.

+### Available Packages
+Because there is no centralized package manager for C/C++, there is also no centralized vulnerability database for the ecosystem.
+We are working on getting a more comprehensive collection of C/C++ vulnerabilities, but the ones that are currently available were found through the [OSS-Fuzz](https://google.github.io/oss-fuzz/) project.
+This means that not all C/C++ packages are represented in our database.

+To confirm if the package you are interested in can be versioned by the determineversion API, please check the following resources for your package:

+1. All available package information can be found [here](https://storage.googleapis.com/osv-indexer-configs).
+2. You can look up your specific package using a url in the form <!-- markdown-link-check-disable --> `https://storage.googleapis.com/osv-indexer-configs/generated/{your-package}.yaml` <!-- markdown-link-check-enable--> For example, if you are interested in the library `protobuf`, you can find information for it at [`https://storage.googleapis.com/osv-indexer-configs/generated/protobuf.yaml`](https://storage.googleapis.com/osv-indexer-configs/generated/protobuf.yaml).
+3. You can use [gsutil](https://cloud.google.com/storage/docs/gsutil) to copy everything: `gsutil -m cp -r gs://osv-indexer-configs/ .`

 ## Try the API

 We recommend trying the API endpoint with our [indexer-api-caller](https://github.com/google/osv.dev/tree/master/tools/indexer-api-caller) tool.
 The index-api-caller will gather all of the data (file paths and MD5 hashes) that you need, make the API call for you, and return the response.

-This API endpoint requires a lot of data and this tool allows you to easily make an API call, without manually constructing the file_hash parameter.

 ### Steps to use the indexer-api-caller

 1. Have a local copy of this repostiory.
 2. Navigate to `/osv.dev/tools/indexer-api-caller`
 3. Run the tool using `go run . -lib path/to/library`
-4. Evaluate the results
+4. Evaluate the response

-The rest of the documentation for this endpoint is presented for the sake of clarity and in the case that a user wants to build their own tool
+### Interpreting the API response

+{Insert discussion on how to interpret the API response and what to do next}

 ## Parameters